IntBoat/go-cddns/README.md

   "Key": "{Cloudflare API Key}",
   "Email": "{Cloudflare Email Address}",
-  "DomainName": "{Cloudflare domain to modify}", "RecordName": "{Array of DNS records to update}", "Remove": "{Boolean of whether or not to remove the records on shutdown}" }
+  "DomainName": "{Cloudflare domain to modify}", "RecordNames": "{Array of DNS records to update}", "Remove": "{Boolean of whether or not to remove the records on shutdown}" }
   ```